LTUC/amman-dotnet-401d2/Curriculum/Class03/facilitator/README.md

 Review the System.IO.md in the Resources Folder.
 This is a great outline to become familiar with System.IO and a good template to use when presenting the lecture.

+## Lecture
+1. Code Review of TDD
+   - Code out lab together possibly
 1. System IO File Class
 	- Lecture Notes [here]("../Resources/SystemIO.md")
+1. Domain Modeling
+   - Review what it is
+   - What does it look like?
+1. Lab Review
+    - Expectations of lab
+    - This is a challenging lab, extended due date to be right before classs 06.

 ## What changed from yesterday?
 They are expected to test their code now moving forward